graphboltdev/docs/docs/query-inspector/query-details.md

 ![Query](img/query.png)

-# Request and response headers
+# Request and Response Headers

 A list of all the HTTP request or response headers of the HTTP request.

 ![Headers](img/headers.png)

-# Raw logs
+# Raw Logs
 This includes all the logs related to this query (as seen in AWS CloudWatch).

 ![Raw logs](img/raw-logs.png)